 When parties enter into pre-nuptial agreements or post-nuptial agreements there may be issues of interpretation and/or validity in a future divorce proceeding.
 There are certain presumptions that apply to these agreements.
 These presumptions are rebuttable and can be overcome with sufficient evidence.
 If the parties do not agree as to the validity of an agreement, the divorce court will determine the issue.
-Family law trials on these issues can be extensive and can involve issues including unconscionably, the nature of the relationship between the parties when the agreement was executed, undue influence, voluntariness, lack of accurate disclosures, compliance with family code requirements relative to pre-nuptial agreements and issues of contractual interpretation.
+Trials on these issues can be extensive and may involve issues including unconscionably, the nature of the relationship between the parties when the agreement was executed, undue influence, voluntariness, lack of accurate disclosures, compliance with family code requirements relative to execution of the pre-nuptial agreements and issues of contractual interpretation.

 They can convert what would have been community earnings to separate property earnings.
 Separate property income is generated before marriage, after separation or from separate property assets during the marriage.